Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 You’ll say, what?

-Then the mathematician will attempt to clear it up by writing down the Inverse Square Law formula, Intensity = 1/D2.
+Then the mathematician will attempt to clarify it by writing down the Inverse Square Law formula, Intensity = 1/D2.

 Basic Inverse Square Law Calculator

 Play around with the slider to see what happens.
 Note how the first decrease in strength is by 75%, and next by only 14%.

 How does the Inverse Square Law apply to photography?

 In photography – which literally means “writing with light” – the Inverse Square Law describes the behavior of light.